top of page

 • Copper absorption unblocked ✓

-• Copper removed completely (0mg)
+• Copper was removed completely (0 mg).

-• Zinc added at 45mg
+• Zinc was added at 45 mg.

-• New ratio: infinite (all zinc, no copper)
+• New ratio: infinite (all zinc, no copper).

-One month later: Severe health crisis.
+One month later: She faced a severe health crisis.

 This reveals two critical truths:

-2. Standard protocol rules ("remove copper when Na/K rises") failed catastrophically for extreme age and depletion
+2. Standard protocol rules ("remove copper when Na/K rises") failed catastrophically for extreme age and depletion.

 Standard Eck ratios (10.7:1, 12:1) work for many people.